-1. □ None of the PII in the system was collected directly from the individuals to whom it pertains.
-Therefore, a Privacy Act Statement is not required.
-2. ☑ Some ☐ All of the PII in the system was collected directly from the individual to whom it pertains.
+- 1. ⊠ None of the PII in the system was collected directly from the individuals to whom it pertains.
+Therefore, a Privacy Act Statement is not required. - 2. □ Some □ All of the PII in the system was collected directly from the individual to whom it pertains.
 Therefore, a Privacy Act Statement was posted at the point where the PII was collected directly from the individual.

-The Privacy Act Statement was provided to the individual: a) ☐ on the form in which the PII was collected b) ☐ on a separate sheet of paper that the individual could retain; or c) ☐ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or d) ☒ other: This is a known requirement that is currently being addressed.
+The Privacy Act Statement was provided to the individual:

+- a) $\Box$ on the form in which the PII was collected - b) $\Box$ on a separate sheet of paper that the individual could retain; or - c) $\Box$ in an audio recording or verbally at the point where the information was collected (e.g., on the phone) or - d) $\Box$ other: [Please describe]. - 3.
+The Privacy Act Statement contains the following: - a) $\Box$ The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b) $\Box$ Whether disclosure of such information is mandatory or voluntary. - c) $\Box$ The principal purpose or purposes for which the information is intended to be used.

-- 3. The Privacy Act Statement contains the following: - a) \(\subseteq \) The authority (whether granted by statute, or by Executive order of the President) which authorizes the solicitation of the information. - b) Mether disclosure of such information is mandatory or voluntary. - c) \(\sum \) The principal purpose or purposes for which the information is intended to be used. - d) \(\subseteq \) The individuals or organizations outside of Treasury with whom the information may be/ will be shared. - e) \(\subseteq \) The effects on the individual, if any, if they decide not to provide all or any part of the requested information.
+- e) $\Box$ The effects on the individual, if any, if they decide not to provide all or any part of the requested information.